agrede/SAMIS/fileIO/jsonlab/README.txt

 can give different field-names; you can use feature('DefaultCharacterSet','latin1') \
 in MATLAB to get consistant results
 # Can not handle classes.
+# saveubjson has not yet supported arbitrary data ([H] in the UBJSON specification)
+# saveubjson now converts a logical array into a uint8 ([U]) array for now
+# an unofficial N-D array count syntax is implemented in saveubjson.
+We are \
+actively communicating with the UBJSON spec maintainer to investigate the \
+possibility of making it upstream

 -------------------------------------------------------------------------------